-degree to which mossy fiber-CGN synapse formation was affected within the Nfia-null cerebellum using synapsin I, a presynaptic marker for mossy fiber-CGN rosettes (Hall et al., 2000).
+In addition to defects in parallel fiber formation and migration, Nfia-null CGNs also exhibit diminished dendrite formation during the third postnatal week, specifically within more anterior lobules of the cerebellar vermis (Wang et al. 2007).
+Here, we examined the degree to which mossy fiber-CGN synapse formation was affected within the Nfia-null cerebellum using synapsin I, a pre-synaptic marker for mossy fiber-CGN rosettes (Hall et al. 2000).
 Staining for synapsin I was greatly diminished within the IGL of Nfia-deficient mice at P17 (Fig. 4a).
-In particular, the number of synapsin I-

-Fig. 4.
-Synapsin I and Wnt7a expression are regulated by NFI proteins in CGNs. a: Saggital sections from the central vermis of wildtype ($Nfia^{+/+}$) and knockout ($Nfia^{-/-}$) P17 mouse cerebella were stained for synapsin I protein.
-The different regions of the postnatal cerebellum are indicated for clarity: WM, white matter; IGL, internal granule cell layer; PL, Purkinje cell layer; ML, molecular layer. b: CGNs were transduced on 0 DIV with lentiviral expression vectors for NFI dominant repressor or control (EnR only) proteins.
-Cells positive synaptic rossettes was greatly reduced.
-Also, labeled rosettes were localized mainly to the deeper segment of the Nfia-null IGL, whereas staining in wild-type mice occurred in both deeper and more superficial aspects of this structure (Fig. 4a).
-This might have reflected a more selective defect or a delay in the appearance of synapsin I protein within rosettes associated with later-arriving CGNs, insofar as this upper region of the IGL tends to be populated by CGNs that are born and differentiate later than those generally found more deeply within this structure (Altman, 1972; Jones et al., 2000).
-Furthermore, synapsin I signal was decreased in both posterior and anterior lobules to a similar extent (data not shown), suggesting that this defect was not solely an indirect effect of reduced dendrite extension from CGNs in the IGL.
+In particular, the number of synapsin I-positive synaptic rossettes was greatly reduced.
+Also, labeled rosettes were mainly localized to the deeper segment of the Nfia-null IGL, while staining in wild-type mice occurred in both deeper and more superficial aspects of this structure (Fig. 4a).
+This may have reflected a more selective defect or delay in the appearance of synapsin I protein within rosettes associated with later-arriving CGNs, since this upper region of the IGL tends to be populated by CGNs that are born and differentiate later than those generally found more deeply within this structure (Altman 1972; Jones et al. 2000).
+Further, synapsin I signal was decreased in both posterior and anterior lobules to a similar extent (data not shown), suggesting that this defect was not solely an indirect effect of reduced dendrite extension from CGNs in the IGL.

-Wnt7a Is an Apparent Direct Target of NFI Proteins in Maturing CGNs
+Wnt7a is an apparent direct target of NFI proteins in maturing CGNs

-Synapsin I within IGL rosettes is expressed by presynaptic neurons located in multiple extracerebellar regions.
-Altered gene expression in postsynaptic CGNs of Nfia knockout mice might contribute to reduced synapsin I staining within in the IGL.
-In particular, Wnt7a is a direct regulator of mossy fiber rosette formation in the postnatal IGL (Hall et al., 2000).
+Synapsin I within IGL rosettes is expressed by pre-synaptic neurons located in multiple extra-cerebellar regions.
+Altered gene expression in post-synaptic CGNs of Nfia knockout mice might contribute to reduced synapsin I staining within in the IGL.
+In particular, Wnt7a is a direct regulator of mossy fiber rosette formation in the postnatal IGL (Hall et al. 2000).
 CGN cultures transduced with the Nfi dominant repressor showed a dramatic inhibition of Wnt7a mRNA (Fig. 4b).
-In addition, Wnt7a mRNA and protein were markedly reduced in P17 cerebella from Nfia-null mice (Fig. 4c).
-Wnt7a protein was decreased in the IGL as well as in the Purwere harvested on 6 DIV and assayed by qRT-PCR for Wnt7a mRNA. c: Wnt7a mRNA and protein are reduced in Nfia knockout mouse cerebellum.
-Left: Total RNAs from P17 wild-type (WT) or Nfia-null cerebella were assayed by qRT-PCR for Wnt7a transcripts.
-Right: Wnt7a was examined by immunohistochemistry in Nfia-deficient and wild-type cerebella at P17.
-Nuclei were counterstained with hematoxylin.

-kinje and molecular layers.
-Thus, expression of Wnt7a requires NFI transactivation in primary CGNs and specifically NFIA in the developing postnatal mouse cerebellum, where granule neurons are the major site of Wnt7a expression (Lucas and Salinas, 1997).
-Reduced Wnt7a expression likely contributes to decreased synapsin I expression within IGL rosettes in Nfia-null cerebellum, as observed in Wnt7a-null mice (Hall et al., 2000), although an additional effect of Nfia deficiency on synapsin I gene expression within presynpatic neurons cannot be ruled out.
+Further, Wnt7a mRNA and protein were markedly reduced in P17 cerebella from Nfia null mice (Fig. 4c).
+Wnt7a protein was decreased in the IGL as well as in the Purkinje and molecular layers.
+Thus, expression of Wnt7a requires NFI trans-activation in primary CGNs and specifically NFIA in the developing postnatal mouse cerebellum, where granule neurons are the major site of Wnt7a expression (Lucas and Salinas 1997).
+Reduced Wnt7a expression likely contributes to decreased synapsin I expression within IGL rosettes in Nfia-null cerebellum, as observed in Wnt7a-null mice (Hall et al. 2000), although an additional effect of Nfia-deficiency on synapsin I gene expression within pre-synpatic neurons cannot be ruled out.

 Bioinformatic analysis of the mouse Wnt7a gene identified two NFI consensus sites within its 5'-flanking region (Fig. 5a).
 ChIP assays showed that NFI proteins bound robustly to the proximal site within chromatin of mature mouse CGN cultures (Fig. 5b).
-Furthermore, direct in vivo binding of NFI was detected in P21 mouse cerebellum (Fig. 5b), when Wnt7a expression is highly up-regulated in CGNs within the IGL (Lucas and Salinas, 1997).
+Further, direct in vivo binding of NFI was detected in P21 mouse cerebellum (Fig. 5b), when Wnt7a expression is highly up-regulated in CGNs within the IGL (Lucas and Salinas 1997).
 Only very weak NFI binding was detected within the region spanning the upstream consensus site in CGN cultures and P21 mouse cerebellum (data not shown).
-These findings are consistent with Wnt7a being a direct target of the NFI family in latermaturing CGNs in the IGL.
+These findings are consistent with Wnt7a being a direct target of the NFI family in later-maturing CGNs in the IGL.